Many marketing experts like to work on SEO and PPC in separate silos.

 With PPC, you can miss out on many consumers who don’t frequent the particular platforms or sites where you run your ads.
 For example, if you’re posting your ads on social media, you might be missing out on users who don’t have social media accounts.

 However, SEO broadens your reach, as just about everyone uses search engines these days.
-So you could better spend your money focusing on SEO and reaching a more diverse pool of consumers than you would with simply sticking to paid ads.
+So you could better spend your money focusing on SEO and reaching a more diverse pool of consumers than you would with simply sticking to paid Search ads.

 Also, SEO allows you to experiment with keywords and even helps you with your PPC results.
 With SEO, you can understand which keywords work best for your audiences before investing in them for PPC.